Trenton Channel Power Plant: Location

 Part of the facility's property is on the mainland surrounding West Jefferson Avenue in southern Wayne County.
 The main building – the two-smokestack power station – and the coal yard are located on what is now technically the southern portion of Slocum's Island in the Detroit River.
 The facility shares this island with Elizabeth Park, which is separated from the facility by Grosse Ile Parkway.
 The Trenton Channel Power Station and the affiliated Sibley Quarry occupy 458 acre of land along the Detroit River, in which 225 acre of that property is open fields, woods, ponds, and sound berms.

 Environment

 The characteristic striped smokestacks were constructed with an innovative “smokestack within a smokestack” design to reduce the level of pollutants released.
 However, to better achieve this, the inner smokestacks were lined with asbestos that had to be later removed at great cost.

 The Trenton Channel Power Plant became ISO 14001 certified in 2001.
 The plant also donated money for a wildlife observation deck in the Humbug Marsh.

-DTE Energy spreads crushed limestone along the banks of the Detroit River on Slocum's Island, because such an item provides a popular nesting habitat for native common terns.
-Common terns were once plentiful in the region before industrialism drove out all but a small number of them.
-The banks of the Detroit River near the Trenton Channel Power Plant are one of the only places in the region where common terns regularly nest and breed.
-Other birds, such as bald eagles, peregrine falcons, and great blue herons also use the grounds for habitat.